skellis46/finger-pointing-moon/project partner support letters.md

 - confirm your organisation's commitment to the proposed project
 - clearly explain the value, relevance and possible benefits of the work to the project partner
 - give the nature and equivalent value of any in-kind contribution, and/or declare the value of a cash contribution, and period of support
 - Describe the added value to the project of the project partner’s involvement.
 This is particularly important regarding public engagement.
-What strategies might we use to directly engage audiences (and how are they specifically relevant to the planned exhibition)?
+What strategies might we use to directly engage audiences (and how are they specifically relevant to the planned work)?
 Who are those audiences?
 - two A4 pages maximum (11 point Arial)
 - The letter should be targeted specifically to the project.

 ## S'ALA

-- [ ] need to know value of any in-kind contribution (or indeed cash contribution): cost of space (2 weeks + 3 weekends + 'hosting of exhbition?'); will you be able to donate your time for two weeks of work together?;
+- [ ] need to know value of any in-kind contribution (or indeed cash contribution): cost of space (2 weeks + 3 weekends + 'hosting of exhibition?'); will you be able to donate your time for two weeks of work together?;
 - [ ] what would you like me to pay for?

 To Whom It May Concern

 We welcome this opportunity to write as a project partner in support of Simon Ellis's AHRC Research, Development and Engagement bid -- _Finger Pointing Moon_ -- and to express our commitment to the project.

 S'ALA is a regional organisation in Sassari, Italy that serves local, national and international contemporary arts communities.
 The organisation has three components: _S'ALA Spazio per artist*_ -- a large physical home; _S'ALA Produzione_ -- a cultural organisation with regional public funding that offers artistic residencies and presents finished works and works-in-progress by Sardinian, Italian and international companies; and _S’ALA Formazione_ -- which organises dance and theatre courses and workshops.
 These three components make S'ALA unique in the city of Sassari and the region of Sardinia.
-The proposal _Finger Pointing Moon_ represents a remarkable opportunity for S'ALA to combine the three branches of our organisation in order to develop a long-term public engagement strategy here in Sassari.

-_clearly explain the value, relevance and possible benefits of the work to the project partner_

-Focus on building a community of artists -- local, national and international -- and audiences for those communities.
-Focus on the body.
-Given the nature of the project, which has to do with the multiplicity of understandings of the body, I would imagine that we can involve as many people as possible

-The collaboration with Ellis will

-Workshops: 20 people comfortably, 3 workshops, community nature means this group will likely change across the workshops.

-2 days long. community -- mix of professional artists, but also people with jobs in other worlds.
-Make as open as posssible.
-Free of charge. week with ellis before 1st, week with ellis after 3rd -- leading to opening of exhibition.
+The proposal _Finger Pointing Moon_ represents a remarkable opportunity for S'ALA to combine the three branches of our organisation to develop a long-term public engagement strategy here in Sassari.
+The collaboration with Ellis will act as a specific hub around which we can continue our work building a community of local, national and international artists and audiences.
+The expressive potential of the body has underpinned S'ALA since its inception. _Finger Pointing Moon_'s focus on the body will benefit our vision to broaden and deepen our community's understanding and awareness of the body in motion and indeed the body at rest.
+We expect the partnership and research will inspire and inform people about how much and how little is known and understood about the moving body.
+It will provide workshop participants and project audiences with an opportunity to increase their skills and cultural awareness of the role of the body in navigating and understanding experience.
+These will be new experiences for our public, and we hope that our partnership with the research will inspire creativity in our audiences.

+The work will involve a series of public engagement activities and strategies culminating in an exhibition called _Il corpo s/conoscibile_ (_The Un/knowable Body_) that will be installed in S'ALA for 6 months.
+These activities and strategies will be: 2 weeks working directly with Ellis on planning, developing and evaluating public engagement events; 3 weekends of free public community workshops (20 participants) working with visual and textual materials collected by Ellis and the community; a public conversation about the project and exhibition; documentation of the project on our website; ongoing contributions to the exhibition involving visitors and guests of S'ALA; evaluation of impact of the partnership 6 months after the finish of the exhibition.

+S'ALA's in-kind contribution over the 12 month course of the project will be as follows:

+_nature and equivalent value of any in-kind contribution, and/or declare the value of a cash contribution_

+- materials
+- printing
+- cost of space
+- food/drink
+- support/scholarship for marginalised participants (or people who would otherwise not be able to make it)
+- what else?

+S'ALA's value to the project will be to build community interest in the research to maximise its long-term value and impact.
+We will work with our regular communities, but also communicate with the local University, the _Liceo coreutico_ (dance high school), and local dance and theatre teachers and students.
+This work to engage the public through participation in the workshop, written and spoken reflections, the public conversation and exhibition will support _Finger Pointing Moon_, but also help broaden S'ALA's involvement in the community.

-Long-term, we imagine this research partnership with Simon Ellis will create new conversations about the body at a local level, and which we will explore ways to continue beyond the _The Un/knowable Body_  exhibition itself.
+Long-term, we imagine this research partnership with Simon Ellis will create new conversations about the body at a local level here in Sardinia, and we will explore ways as an organisation to continue these conversations beyond the _The Un/knowable Body_ exhibition itself.
+This will likely include developing new projects that focus on, for example, marginalised bodies, bodies in pain and trauma, and bodies in power.

-_nature and equivalent value of any in-kind contribution, and/or declare the value of a cash contribution, and period of support_

-(Il corpo s/conoscibile)

-exhibition: in large atrium of S'ALA, for up to 6 months.
-A 'live' exhibition whereby we add to it as a practice, and invite visitors and audiences to also add (something simple like photos of their bodies) public conversation
-Public exhibition/output: the length depends on where it will be installed.
-If it was installed in a common area (entrance/corridor/atrium of S’ALA) it could stay up for days/weeks/months.
-If it was installed in of the working spaces it would need to be shorter (a week max?).
-Simon, do you imagine this exhibition could comfortably exist on walls?
-Public conversation super welcome.
-Not sure about how to document, open to suggestions.

-It would be important to reach the right people in order for the effects to be long lasting: university?
-Liceo coreutico?
-Local dance/theatre teachers and students?

-_added value to the project of the project partner’s involvement.
-This is particularly important regarding public engagement.
-What strategies might we use to directly engage audiences (and how are they specifically relevant to the planned exhibition)?
-Who are those audiences?_
+We are excited by this first opportunity to partner a major artistic-research project, and trust that this letter of support conveys the potential of this work for S'ALA, and also how we ourselves will add value to the research.

+Yours sincerely

 Igor Urzelai and Moreno Solinas
 Co-artistic Directors